EirikHaughom/MonniApp/README.md

 Packed with essential features like built-in **Authentication**, **Multi-Tenancy** with Team support, **Role & Permission**, Database, I18n (internationalization), Landing Page, User Dashboard, Form handling, SEO optimization, Logging, Error reporting with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo), Testing, Deployment, Monitoring, and **User Impersonation**, this SaaS template provides everything you need to get started.

 Designed with developers in mind, this **Next.js Starter Kit** uses TypeScript for type safety and integrates ESLint to maintain code quality, along with Prettier for consistent code formatting.
 The testing suite combines Vitest and React Testing Library for robust unit testing, while Playwright handles integration and E2E testing.
 Continuous integration and deployment are managed via GitHub Actions.
-For user management, authentication is handled by [Clerk](https://go.clerk.com/zGlzydF).
+For user management, authentication is powered by [Better Auth (Auth.js)](https://better-auth.com) using email magic links.
 For database operations, it uses Drizzle ORM for type-safe database management across popular databases like PostgreSQL, SQLite, and MySQL.
 One recommended option is to use [Prisma PostgreSQL](https://www.prisma.io/?via=saasboilerplatetop), which provides a free PostgreSQL database that is compatible and has been tested with SaaS Boilerplate.

 Whether you're building a new SaaS app or looking for a flexible, **production-ready SaaS template**, this boilerplate has you covered.
 This free, open-source starter kit has everything you need to accelerate your development and scale your product with ease.